Interview with Peter Weishar

 After years of persistence on my part, SCAD ultimately approved a new degree in Themed Entertainment Design.
 I give credit to Paula Wallace, President and Founder of SCAD, for her foresight in green-lighting a new academic discipline.

-Joining UCF in August 2018, the process was a more straightforward process.
+Joining UCF in August 2018, the process was more straightforward.
 I was brought on board by Jeff Moore, Dean of the College of Arts and Humanities, to start the themed experience graduate programs.
 We were able to get the MFA up and running within six months of my arrival on campus.
 The new degree, however – the MS in Themed Experience that we’re discussing here – is a separate degree program and a unique academic unit.
 The MS approval was a multi-year process with a proposal of 300+ pages that went all the way up to the Florida Board of Governors.
 Associate Dean Lynn Hepner and Special Assistant to the Dean, Paul Lartonoix were two people instrumental in the effort.

 What have you learned in the course of things?